RedHat-UX/red-hat-design-system/elements/rh-cta/docs/10-style.md

   </div>
   <div>
     <h4>Default (video)</h4>
-    <p>Use to play less important videos in a <a href="https://ux.redhat.com/components/modal/" target="_blank">Modal</a> only.
+    <p>Use to play less important videos in a <a
+    href="https://ux.redhat.com/elements/dialog/" target="_blank">Modal
+    dialog</a> only.
 This variant is the lowest in hierarchy and can be used multiple times in the same container or layout.</p>
     <img alt="Call to action component, Default (video) variant"
          src="{{ '../cta-variant-default-video.svg' | url }}"
          style="--inline-img-max-width: 95px;">